winston-lab/net-and-rna-seq/README.md

 ### required files

-- FASTQ files of NET-seq libraries prepared as described in [our preprint](https://www.biorxiv.org/content/early/2018/06/15/347575).
+- FASTQ files of NET-seq libraries prepared as described in [our preprint](https://www.biorxiv.org/content/early/2018/06/15/347575) or RNA-seq libraries of the same library structure.
 The pipeline has only been tested using Illumina sequencing data.
 FASTQ files should be demultiplexed but not otherwise modified.

 - FASTA files:
     - the 'experimental' genome